jonchui/my-settings/README.md

     cd my-settings
     cp .vimrc .gitconfig ~/

+### updating .vimrc

+If you want to be able to update any changes, you must make a symbolic link in the original directories.
+For example, if you wanted to use my `.vim` and `.vimrc` but persist any updates, you'd:

+0. clone the repo as above, to your coding workspace or a general location (mine is /code/)

+    cd /code; git clone git@github.com:jonchui/my-settings.git

+1. rename or move any old .vim .vimrc files

+    mv ~/.vim ~/.vim.old
+    mv ~/.vimrc ~/.vimrc.old

+2. make a symbolic link to the new location ln -s /code/my-settings/.vim ~/.vim ln -s /code/my-settings/.vimrc ~/.vimrc

+3. whenever you update the /code/my-settings file, or do git pulls, the changes will automatically persist

 Contact:
 ------------
 If you want me to include yours, or add to this list, just fork my repo & change them.
 Then give me a pull request (or you can email me @ jon.chui@gmail.com)